redbeakstudio/quartermoonnights/data/2020/11-wood/README.md

 Being immersed in the project idea, excitement, instagram posts, exchanges, can have more art nights if there is momentum.

 ### Quarter Moon, Waning
 Starting to close down, wrap up, finish.
-Art night to work on follow through.
-Before the new moon: show & tells: smell shares, reviews, play-testing, acknowledge accomplishments & failures, letting go!
+Art nights to work on follow through.
+Show & tells, smell shares, reviews, play-testing.
+Lessons learned, acknowledgements, accomplishments.
+Letting go!

 ### No meetings
 We don’t schedule any meetings for the new or full moons because those are reserved for more personal creative time.
-However, if people have friendly personal relationships, sometimes a lot of digestion or collaboration can happen.
+However, if people have friendly personal relationships, sometimes a lot of digestion or collaboration can happen at those times.

+### Meetings
+We do a few different meetings each month, but this depends on who participates and what we decide to do.
+Our project is totally voluntary & un-funded.
+We adapt based on our guest artists availability, energy and constraints.

+### Full moon names, Holidays & Calendar systems
+We also include moon names, seasonal holidays and other calendar events.
+Many holidays were originally tied to lunar or agricultural calendars & have rich stories.
+Holidays, calendar systems and reconnect with heritage for informing our creative work.

+### Google Calendar & ICS
+At the beginning of each cycle, we update a sharable calendar with the dates & also add any special holidays from anyone participating.

 ## Prompt
 **Resin**